cameronlanders/FeedParser/ReadMe.md

 It would require significant changes to port it, since ASP.NET Core (and later) differs from the classic ASP.NET Framework in a multitude of ways - it's so vastly different in fact, that it would require pretty much a complete rewrite.

-- You may recall that Microsoft recently dropped the "Core" verboage from thier product naming scheme.
+- You may recall that Microsoft recently dropped the "Core" verbiage from thier product naming scheme.
 They now use a simplified naming scheme for the latest frameworks: ".NET 6" and ".NET 7" respectively.
 I may release an ASP.NET 6 or 7 (or later) version of this at some point.
 Check my GitHub repos periodically.

 ## Files in the distribution
 - `Article.cs` - The custom "Article" class used by Feed Parser